Biomapas/B.CfnLambdaLayer/README.md

 # B.CfnLambdaLayer

-An AWS CDK resource that adds additional functionality to `LayerVersion` lambda layer resource.
+Easy lambda dependency management is here!<br> This is an AWS CDK resource that acts as a `LayerVersion` resource but with more convenient approach to specify and bundle dependencies.

 ### Description

-TODO

 AWS CDK already makes it incredibly simple to package code for lambda functions and layers by exposing `Code` resource and methods like `Code.from_asset()`.
+However, it is very difficult to add additional dependencies to your layer code e.g. `jose`, `requests`, newer `boto3` library, etc.
-This custom layer resource makes packaging code even more convenient.
+This custom layer resource makes packaging code with dependencies extremely simple like 2 + 2!
+You simply specify a dictionary of dependencies to include and this resource will do the rest.
+<br><br>
+You should note that this resource uses `docker` to bundle code and dependencies.

 ### Remarks